 View Full Report

-Approximately a quarter of flights arriving into Christchurch will be involved in the trial.
+Approximately a quarter of flights arriving into Christchurch were involved in the trial.